jeanc18rlos/dental-vip-cms/src/pages/en/specialties/endodontics.md

         make them less flexible, less resistant and more susceptible to fracture.
         That is why their permanence and longevity will depend on their adequate and immediate reconstruction.</p>\n"
-    - question: How long can I stay without the definitive restoration?
+    - question: How long can I stay without the Definitive Restoration?
       answer: "<p>The shortest possible time.
-As long as an endodontic treated tooth is not restored, it will be prone to fracture and reinfection.
-In those cases of great destruction, which merit the manufacture of artificial posts and cores, we recommend starting the root preparation two or three days after the endodontics is finished.</p>\n"
+As long as an Endodontic Treated Tooth is not restored, it will be prone to fracture and reinfection.
+In those cases of great destruction, which merit the manufacture of artificial posts and cores, we recommend starting the root preparation two or three days after the Endodontics is finished.</p>\n"
 clinicCases:
   title: Endodontics - Clinical Cases
   items: